Azure-Samples/MqttApplicationSamples/Setup.md

 - SSL
 - [JSON-C](https://github.com/json-c/json-c) if running a sample that uses JSON - currently these are the Telemetry Samples
 - UUID Library (if running a sample that uses correlation IDs - currently these are the Command Samples)
-- [protobuf-c](https://github.com/protobuf-c/protobuf-c) If running a sample that uses protobuf - currently these are the Command Samples
+- [protobuf-c](https://github.com/protobuf-c/protobuf-c) If running a sample that uses protobuf - currently these are the Command Samples.
+Note that you'll need protobuf-c-compiler and libprotobuf-dev as well if you're generating code for new proto files.

 An example of installing these tools (other than CMake) is shown below: